sactive/sbot-admin-ui/README.md

 yarn install # or npm install

 # serve in dev mode, with hot reload at localhost:8080
-yarn dev # or npm run dev
+yarn start # or npm run start

 # build for production
 yarn build # or npm run build